 The Board intends to bring before the Meeting the matter set forth in the accompanying notice.
-Holders of common shares ("Shares") of the Fund ("Shareholders") are being asked to vote for the election of Ms. Judith M. Johnson and Mr. Donald C. Willeke as Trustees, as well as for the election of Ms. Jane A. Freeman and William R. Ebsworth, two Trustees who were appointed to the Board by existing Trustees effective January 1, 2015.
+Holders of common shares ("Shares") of the Fund ("Shareholders") are being asked to vote for the re-election of Mr. William Ebsworth and Mses.
+Jane Freeman and Judith Johnson as Trustees.
 You can vote by returning your properly executed proxy card in the envelope provided or you may vote by telephone or Internet by following the instructions at the end of this proxy statement.
 When you complete and sign your proxy card, the proxies named will vote on your behalf at the Meeting (or any adjournments thereof) exactly as you have indicated.
 If you return a signed proxy card but no choice is specified, your Shares will be voted FOR the election of each of the nominees named in the enclosed proxy card.
 If any other matters are properly presented at the Meeting for action, the persons named as proxies will vote in accordance with the views of management of the Fund.
 Shareholders, including a broker who may hold Shares on your behalf, may revoke a proxy prior to the Meeting by giving timely written notice of such revocation to the Fund at the address above, by submitting a subsequent proxy timely and in accordance with the methods prescribed by this proxy statement, or by attending the Meeting and voting in person.

-The Fund's Amended and Restated Agreement and Declaration of Trust (the "Declaration") provides that the holders of thirty-three and a third percent (33 1/3%) of the Shares issued and outstanding, present in person or by proxy, shall constitute a quorum for the transaction of business at the Meeting.
+The Fund's Second Amended and Restated Agreement and Declaration of Trust (the "Declaration") provides that the holders of thirty-three and a third percent (33 1/3%) of the Shares issued and outstanding, present in person or by proxy, shall constitute a quorum for the transaction of business at the Meeting.
 With regard to the election of Trustees, votes may be cast FOR all nominees or votes may be WITHHELD either with respect to all of the nominees or any individual nominee.
 Abstentions, broker non-votes (i.e., Shares held by brokers or nominee entities as to which (i) instructions have not been received from the beneficial owners or other persons entitled to vote and (ii) the broker or nominee entity does not have discretionary voting power on a particular matter), and votes that are withheld will count for purposes of determining whether a quorum is present but will have no effect with respect to the election of Trustees.

-The affirmative vote of a plurality of the votes cast by Shareholders present in person or represented by proxy at the Meeting and entitled to vote is required for the election of Trustees.
+The vote of a plurality of the votes cast by Shareholders present in person or represented by proxy at the Meeting is required for the election of Trustees.

 In the event a quorum is not present at the Meeting or a quorum is present but sufficient votes to approve a proposal are not received, the persons named as proxies may propose one or more adjournments of the Meeting to permit further solicitation of proxies as to a proposal.
 The persons named as proxies will vote in favor of an adjournment those votes that may be voted in favor of the proposal.
-The persons named as proxies will vote against any such adjournment those votes marked against the proposal.
-The Meeting, whether or not a quorum is present, may be adjourned from time to time by the vote of a majority of the Shares represented at the Meeting, either in person or by proxy; or by the chair of the Meeting, in his or her discretion.
+The persons named as proxies will vote against any such adjournment those votes marked as withheld.
+The Meeting, whether or not a quorum is present, may be adjourned from time to time by the vote of a majority of the Shares represented at the Meeting, either in person or by proxy, or by the chair of the Meeting, in his or her discretion.
 Abstentions and broker non-votes will not be voted on a motion to adjourn.